Personal profile

 Research interests

-My research interests focus on topics related to embodiment in endurance sport, the injured sporting body and sport as a disciplinary practice and technology of the self.
-I have a particular interest in female embodiment, through discourses of feminism and power, macro structures of oppression and the cultural evolution of the female sporting body.
+My research interests centre on embodiment in endurance sport, the injured sporting body, and sport as a disciplinary practice and technology of the self.
+I am particularly interested in female embodiment, drawing on feminist theory, power relations, and sociocultural structures to examine how macro‑level forces and historical narratives shape the evolving cultural construction of the female sporting body.

 Community engagement